 It's never too early to start estate planning.

 Normally, powers of attorney expire once you become mentally incapacitated.
 Durable powers of attorney, sometimes called a general durable power of attorney, are different because they are drafted in a way that allows your agent to retain their authority regardless of your mental state.

 As an example, if you have a durable power of attorney and begin to experience dementia, your durable POA remains in effect even though your mental state has considerably changed.

-Let’s say you have a non-durable POA that allows your son or daughter to manage your bank accounts to make it easier for them to conduct transactions on your behalf.
+Let’s say you have a non-durable POA that allows a trusted family member or close friend to manage your bank accounts to make it easier for them to conduct financial transactions on your behalf.
 If you suddenly got in an accident that left you in a state of limited mental capacity, that power of attorney would no longer be valid because you are now incapacitated.

-But, if you had signed a durable power of attorney, your son or daughter’s authority over your bank accounts would stay the same because durable powers of attorney remain valid regardless of your mental state.
+But, if you had signed a durable power of attorney, your agent’s authority over your bank accounts would stay the same because durable powers of attorney remain valid regardless of your mental state.

 The same would be true for a durable power of attorney for healthcare, and other POAs.

-There are two kinds of durable POAs – one type is in effect both before and after you are incapacitated, and the other type (known as a springing POA) goes into effect upon incapacitation.
+There are two kinds of durable POAs – one type is in effect both before and after you are incapacitated, and the other type (known as a springing power of attorney) goes into effect upon incapacitation.

 Below you can see the difference in the duration of a regular power of attorney, durable POA, and springing POA if an injury that leads to incapacitation occurs:

-For example, you could include in your POA that your primary care doctor must deem you incapacitated due to a medical condition in writing, or that two different doctors must agree in writing that you are no longer able to make decisions for yourself.
+For example, you could include in your POA that your primary care doctor must deem you mentally incompetent due to a medical condition in writing, or that two different doctors must agree in writing that you are no longer able to make medical decisions for yourself.